oxiby/book/src/guide/traits.md

 ```

 This implementation of the trait is similar, but we specify `rhs` explicitly with `trait Add<(String, Integer)>`, because in this case, `rhs` is a `(String, Integer)` rather than a `ShoppingList`.
-In the method body, we copy over just the one key/value pair represented by the tuple into the new hash map.
+In the method body, we copy over just the one key/value pair represented by the tuple into the new map.

 With these two versions of the trait implemented, we can now add to `ShoppingList`s in two different ways!